I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 It has simply been stayed because the left has some hack judges who are using obstructionism here, and they're hiding behind so-called legal principle to do it.

-That's that's the thing that enrages me.
+That's the thing that enrages me.

 Judge Robart did not even review the substance.